gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 This repository contains a data-driven analysis project aimed at identifying the most efficient sales strategy for a new office stationery product line.
 The business tested three approaches: Email, Call, and a combination of both (Email + Call), and this project analyzes the performance of each method in terms of revenue generated and effort required.
 The dataset has 15000 rows and 8 columns.

-Project Overview:
+#Project Overview:
+___

-    Objective: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.
+##Objective: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.

-    Data Source: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
+##Data Source##: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.

-    Key Insights:
+##Key Insights:
+___

 Comparison of total and average revenue per sales method.
 Analysis of revenue per customer and overall effectiveness.
 Recommendations for prioritizing the most efficient strategies.

+##Technologies Used:
+___

+    Language: Python
+    Python Libraries:
+    Pandas: Used for data, cleaning, manipulation and analysis Matplotlib & Seaborn: Used for visualizations.
+    Jupyter Notebook: Used or interactive data exploration.

+##Project Structure:
+___

+**product_sales**: Contains the cleaned dataset used for analysis.

+**Written Report**: Jupyter notebooks with step-by-step data cleaning, analysis, and visualizations.

+**Presentation**: A presentation and overview of the project.

-Key Features:
+##Key Features:
+___

-    Data Cleaning and Validation: Handling missing values and correcting inconsistencies in sales method categories.
+**Data Cleaning and Validation**: Handling missing values and correcting inconsistencies in sales method categories.

-    Exploratory Data Analysis (EDA): Visualizations that reveal revenue trends across different methods.
+**Exploratory Data Analysis (EDA)**: Visualizations that reveal revenue trends across different methods.

-    Business Metric Definition: Calculation of key performance indicators like revenue per customer and strategy efficiency.
+**Business Metric Definition**: Calculation of key performance indicators like revenue per customer and strategy efficiency.

-    Actionable Recommendations: Insights into which sales approach the business should continue using to maximize revenue with minimal effort.
+**Actionable Recommendations**: Insights into which sales approach the business should continue using to maximize revenue with minimal effort.

-Folder Structure:

-    product_sales: Contains the cleaned dataset used for analysis.

-    Written Report: Jupyter notebooks with step-by-step data cleaning, analysis, and visualizations.

-    Presentation: A presentation and overview of the project.

-Tech Stack:

-    Python: Data manipulation and analysis using Pandas.

-    Matplotlib & Seaborn: For visualizations.

-    Jupyter Notebook: For interactive data exploration.
+**Data Cleaning and Validation**:

 How This Project Helps: